 Housing costs in Arnold are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

 Arnold is a decidedly white-collar town, with fully 91.41% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Arnold is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Arnold who work in management occupations (14.09%), sales jobs (13.39%), and office and administrative support (11.00%).

 Also of interest is that Arnold has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Arnold is a great place for families with children to consider.
-First of all, many other families with children live here, making Arnold a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Arnold has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Arnold is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Arnold’s overall crime rate is lower than average for the country.

-One of the nice things about Arnold is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Arnold is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Arnold is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Russian.